tiennguyenhoan/kubernetes-usage-basic-learning/README.md

 As mentioned in the Deployment session, the running Pod cannot access out side the cluster.
 The only way we can access it is under `kube-proxy` with `port-forward` but this way is only for development.

-If we want to make it for production and serving the public connection, we will need to expose it through `Service` Component of Kubernetes.
+If we want to make it for production and serving the public connection, we will need to expose it through `Service` resource of Kubernetes.

 Right now, we have 3 types of Service in Kubernetes cluster